You are using an outdated browser. Please upgrade your browser to improve your experience.

 Impact on workplace pensions

 When it comes to your workplace pension, the rules will vary from provider to provider.
-Some schemes may not allow you to take your pension before what's called the ‘normal retirement age’ that is defined by the scheme itself.
+Some schemes may not let you to take your pension before what's called the ‘normal retirement age’.
+This age will be defined by the scheme itself.

-Make sure to get in touch with your pension scheme administrators (or refer to your pension benefits statements) to find out the ‘normal retirement age’ and any early retirement benefits that may be on offer.
+Get in touch with your pension scheme administrators (or check your pension benefits statements) to find out the ‘normal retirement age’.
+They'll also be able to tell you about any early retirement benefits on offer.

 Impact on defined contribution pensions

-If you can withdraw from a defined contribution scheme early, you are likely to receive a smaller pension than you would if you had worked right up until the normal scheme retirement age.
+You may be able to withdraw from a defined contribution scheme early.
+If so, you're likely to get a smaller pension than if you'd worked up until the normal scheme retirement.
 This is because you'll have had fewer years to pay into your pension pot.

-On top of that, as the money in your pension pot will need to be paid out over a longer period, your regular payments will be smaller.
+On top of that, the money in your pension pot will need to be paid out over a longer period.
+So your regular payments will be smaller.

 Impact on defined benefit or 'final salary' pensions

-Final salary schemes calculate your pension as a fraction of your final salary (as defined by your scheme) multiplied by the number of years you were a part of the scheme.
-As you would have spent fewer years in the scheme with an early retirement, your pension will be smaller if you retire early.
+Final salary schemes calculate your pension as a fraction of your final salary (as defined by your scheme).
+This is then multiplied by the number of years you were a part of the scheme.
+Your pension will be smaller if you retire early, as you will have spent fewer years in the scheme.

-If you want to retire before the defined ‘normal retirement age’, your pension scheme may also reduce the amount of pension they pay out to you.
+If you want to retire before the defined ‘normal retirement age’, your pension scheme may also reduce the amount of pension they give you.

 Impact on personal pensions